-The West Geraldton Gold Project (WGGP), or "the project", represents a significant mining land package in the heart of the Beardmore-Geraldton gold camp.
+The West Geraldton Gold Project (WG/ERRINGTONGP), or "the project", represents a significant mining land package in the heart of the Beardmore-Geraldton gold camp.
 The property was acquired on April 7th 2016 by Michael Goodman of Beardmore, ON and Alex Pleson "the author" of Nipigon, ON.
-The area consists of 52 mining cell units in Errington Township representing ~832 hectares of land.
+The area consists of 59 mining cell units in Errington Township representing ~942 hectares of land.
 The project has seen a vast amount of exploration for gold since initial documentation in 1936.
 A significant amount of prospecting, drilling, and geophysics has been completed since then.
 However, there is a great lack of data compilation and detailed ground work that exists.
-The current claim holders intend to fill the gaps and develop the project in the shadows of the potential gold project 14km to the east owned jointly by Centerra Gold and Premier Gold Mines Ltd.
+The current claim holders intend to fill the gaps and develop the project in the shadows of the potential gold project 14km to the east owned jointly by Centerra Gold and Premier Gold Mines Ltd. Currently some claims are owned solely by the Author or solely by Michael Goodman.
+The partnership plans to amalgamate most of the claims and apply for a permit this spring.